cpp-for-yourself/lectures-and-homeworks/lectures/lambdas.md

   Print(people, "> Sorted by age ascending:");
 }
 ```
-And now `std::sort` sorts our entries by age in ascending order.
+And now `std::sort` sorts our Tolkien characters by age in ascending order.
 ```
 > Before sorting:
 Gendalf 55000